Deniz-Eren/workspace/ci/jenkins/README.md

 Modify the symbolic link _ci/jenkins/.project_repo_ to point to your project local repository root path, so that Jenkins can access the current uncommitted changes of your local repository.
 The default symbolic link just points to the default workspace project.
 Then to make sure Git ignores the changes you have made to _.project_repo_ symbolic link:

     git update-index --assume-unchanged .project_repo

+Note that the _ci/jenkins/.project_repo_ symbolic link is used throughout the various tool-chain scripts.

 Generate the needed environment variables and SSH key pair for Jenkins agent communication by running the supplied script: